MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-host-instance.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "managing [hosts], adding"
-  - "adding, hosts"
-  - "hosts, adding"
 ms.assetid: 98ba10a6-c5e7-4dec-98f1-4e6ba44c2851
 caps.latest.revision: 27
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Add a Host Instance
+# Add a Host Instance

+## Overview
 You can use the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console or Windows Management Instrumentation (WMI) to add host instances.
 In [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] you can only add a host instance to one server at a time.
 For more information about host instances, see [Host Instances](../core/host-instances.md).
-For information about using WMI to add a host instance, see [MSBTS_HostInstance (WMI)](../core/msbts-hostinstance-wmi.md).
+For information about using WMI to add a host instance, see **MSBTS_HostInstance (WMI)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  Adding a host instance maps the instance of a given host to an instance of BizTalk Server.
 If you have an existing host instance that you must repair, you can update the host instance properties.
 You must stop an existing host instance before you can add it again.
 For information about stopping a host instance, see [How to Stop a Host Instance](../core/how-to-stop-a-host-instance.md).